11 Minute Read

-And while we’re at it, remember your home Wi-Fi must be secured with a password.
-Otherwise, anyone near your home can hop on to your network and gain access to your information.
-“Identity thieves are just waiting for opportunities like that," Diane says.
+And while we’re at it, your home Wi-Fi must be secured with a password.
+Otherwise anyone near your home can hop onto your network and gain access to your information.
+“Identity thieves are just waiting for opportunities like that,” Jessie said.

-“Banks have systems that watch your spending patterns and regular charges, and they’ll flag your account if something irregular is going on," Diane says.
+“Banks have systems that watch your spending patterns and regular charges, and they’ll flag your account if something irregular is going on,” Jessie said.
 It’s still important for you to log on every day and make sure there aren’t any weird charges connected to your account.
-You are the first line of defense in protecting your identity.
+You’re the first line of defense in protecting your identity.

-“A lot of people are so concerned with digital fraud, they forget the easiest type of identity theft—just stealing mail out of your mailbox," Diane says.
-"Don’t put checks in your mailbox because, when they have a check, they have your bank account number and routing number.
+“A lot of people are so concerned with digital fraud, they forget the easiest type of identity theft—just stealing mail out of your mailbox,” Jessie said.
+“Don”t put checks in your mailbox because, when they have a check, they have your bank account number and routing number.
 That’s just handing vital information to a thief.”